isl-org/Open3D/docs/tutorial/Basic/kdtree.rst

     pcd.paint_uniform_color([0.5, 0.5, 0.5])
     pcd_tree = KDTreeFlann(pcd)

 This script reads a point cloud and builds a KDTree.
-This is the preprocessing step for the following nearest neighbor queries.
+This is a preprocessing step for the following nearest neighbor queries.

 .. _find_neighboring_points: